Loading...

 During the installation process, you will be prompted to input the license key.

-If using the or Install method, simply update the keeper/guacamole
+If using the Auto Docker Install or Docker Compose Install method, simply update the keeper/guacamole

 container definition with the license as the value of the KCM_LICENSE